-The Science Council’s registration framework sets out what it means to be a professional scientist at each stage in a person’s career.
+The Science Council’s registration framework sets out what it means to be a registered professional scientist at each stage in a person’s career.
 Registered professional scientists are expected to be:

 Registration captures what your staff have achieved and where they are going, helping to keep them motivated.
 And your investment in their career through professional registration will make them feel valued.

-Registration holds registrants to high professional and ethical standards through the Rules of Conduct for Registrants and the Continuing Professional Development (CPD) Standards, to which they have committed.
+Registration holds Registrants to high professional and ethical standards through the Rules of Conduct for Registrants and the Continuing Professional Development (CPD) Standards, to which they have committed.

 Registration shows that someone is able to apply their broad knowledge and skills in a range of settings, not only performing techniques, but understanding how, why and when they should be used.

-Registration and professional body membership provide your staff with a rich network of professional scientists in related disciplines and sectors, beyond the workplace.
+Registration and Professional Body membership provide your staff with a rich network of professional scientists in related disciplines and sectors, beyond the workplace.